China's Xiaomi to buy stake in software firm Kingsoft from Tencent

-BEIJING (Reuters) - China’s Xiaomi Inc [XTC.UL] has agreed to buy about 3 percent of software firm Kingsoft Corp Ltd from Tencent Holdings Ltd for HK$527 million ($67.99 million), according to a Kingsoft filing on Monday.
+BEIJING, Jan 19 (Reuters) - China’s Xiaomi Inc has agreed to buy about 3 percent of software firm Kingsoft Corp Ltd from Tencent Holdings Ltd for HK$527 million ($67.99 million), according to a Kingsoft filing on Monday.

 The deal with Xiaomi, the world’s third-biggest smartphone maker, is expected to close on Jan.
 30, the filing to the Hong Kong exchange said.
 Chinese social networking and video game giant Tencent will still hold 9.6 percent of Kingsoft.